Caleres

 Caleres Inc. is an American footwear company that owns and operates a variety of footwear brands.
 Its headquarters is located in Clayton, Missouri, a suburb of St. Louis.
-Founded in 1878 as Bryan, Brown & Company in St. Louis, it underwent several name changes; for a time, the Hamilton-Brown Shoe Company was the largest manufacturer of shoes in America.
-It went bankrupt in June 1939.
+The company was founded in 1878 as Bryan, Brown & Company in St. Louis, though it underwent several name changes.
+The Hamilton-Brown Shoe Company was the largest manufacturer of shoes in America in the early 20th century, but it went bankrupt in June 1939.